-Detailed mine planning is completed annually to determine proposed mining/disturbance and rehabilitation to be undertaken in the following year.
+Detailed mine planning is completed annually to determine proposed rehabilitation to be undertaken in the following year.
 Mine closure studies are ongoing for the site to address potential closure related knowledge gaps relating to lease relinquishment.
-Any outcomes that affect rehabilitation of the site will be incorporated into this document.
+Any outcomes that affect rehabilitation of the site will be incorporated into the rehabilitation planning.